gyndlf/lonpos/README.md

 out on a grid where the most similar solutions are nearest to each other.
 This layout can be exactly a hilbert curve if a square is specified (sides length being a power of 2), however I wanted it to be more generic such as long rectangle of solutions.
 This means I could hypothetically print out all 21,200 solutions on a 3m roll....

-See `pictures/` for all the solutions in various layouts
+See `pictures/` for all the solutions in various layouts. `solutions/` contains all the solutions in compressed numpy arrays, use `view()` to view them.

 ![all solutions printed](pictures/printed.jpg)